wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

         4: [(3, 0), (3, 1), (3, 2), (3, 3)]   # Region 4: row 3
     }
 ```

-Next, we encode the constraints that reflect the rules of the puzzle.
+In this small example, each region happens to be a whole row, so the region rule does not add anything new here.
+I am keeping it anyway because it shows how we encode regions.
+A little later, when we move to the model checkers, we will solve a puzzle with irregular regions where this rule really matters.

+Next, we encode the rules of the puzzle as Boolean constraints.
+If the solver finds true and false values for the variables that make all of these constraints true at once, then we have a valid board.

-The first constraint ensures that each row contains exactly one queen.
-To add the constraint, we make use of the OneHot() function in PyEDA which enforces that exactly one variable in the list is true.
+The first constraint says that each row contains exactly one queen.
+In plain terms, that means one cell in the row must be chosen, and the others must not be.
+PyEDA’s `OneHot()` gives us exactly that.
 Here’s how we express this constraint for each row:
 ```python
 for r in range(n):
     row_vars = [X[r,c] for c in range(n)]
     constraints.append(OneHot(*row_vars))
 ```

-In the same manner, we add a constraint to ensure that each column contains exactly one queen, satisfying another rule of the puzzle:
+We do the same for columns:
 ```python
 for c in range(n):
     col_vars = [X[r,c] for r in range(n)]
     constraints.append(OneHot(*col_vars))
 ```

-Similarly, for each colored region we also use `OneHot` to enforce one‑queen‑per‑region rule.
+And we do the same for each colored region.

-Finally, we need to add the constraint that enforces the adjacent diagonal rule.
-Because rows and columns already have exactly one queen, horizontal or vertical neighbors can’t happen.
-The only remaining local conflict is immediate diagonal adjacency.
+Finally, we add the diagonal rule.
+This puzzle is a little different from the classic N-Queens puzzle: queens may lie on the same diagonal as long as they are not touching diagonally.
+Since each row and each column already gets exactly one queen, we do not need extra constraints for left-right or up-down neighbors here.
+The remaining local conflict is two queens on immediately adjacent diagonal cells.
 For example, a queen at (1, 1) forbids (0, 0), (0, 2), (2, 0), and (2, 2) as shown in the illustration below.

 ```
  X  .
 X  .